lumeland/lume.land/docs/core/components.md

 <button class="button">{{ text }}</button>
 ```

-This css code will be exported in your `dest` folder in the `/components.css`
+This CSS code will be exported in your `dest` folder in the `/components.css`
 file together with the CSS code of other used components.
 Note that if the
 component is not used, the CSS code won't be exported.
 This is an interesting
 feature that allows to have a library of many components and only export the CSS